 Imagine leaving your pet at home while he turns on the smart TV and chooses a program he wants to watch.
 It is not difficult to imagine what can't be done where the world of animals and technology come together.
-Recently the field of animal-computer interaction (ACI) has begun to explore in detail exactly how animals use technology.
+The field of animal-computer interaction (ACI) has explored in detail exactly how animals use technology.
 The hope is that better understanding animals' relationship with technology will mean we can use it to monitor and improve their lives.
-Now, one researcher says he has found that dogs like to watch videos of other dogs.
-So, to expand on that theory, he's been tracking dogs' faces while they watch various programming in an attempt to work out how best to make shows just for dogs!
-Elsewhere in the field of animal-computer-interaction, the Imagineering Institute in Malaysia is attempting to provide physical comfort to chickens, which have high levels of cognition and feelings and also benefit greatly from physical contact.
+One researcher said he found that dogs like to watch videos of other dogs.
+So, to expand on that theory, he tracked dogs' faces while they watched various programming in an attempt to work out how best to make shows just for dogs!
+Elsewhere in the field of animal-computer-interaction, the Imagineering Institute in Malaysia attempted to provide physical comfort to chickens, which have high levels of cognition and feelings and also benefit greatly from physical contact.
 Enter the world of Virtual Chicken Petting!
-To artificially replicate physical interaction between chickens and their farmers, researchers have developed a chicken jacket that allows humans to give the chicken wearing it a virtual hug.
-When the farmer strokes a touch-sensitive chicken model it sends a signal via the Internet to the jacket, which replicates the feeling of being stroked by its human.
+To artificially replicate physical interaction between chickens and their farmers, researchers developed a chicken jacket that allowed humans to give the chicken wearing it a virtual hug.
+When a farmer stroked a touch-sensitive chicken model it sent a signal via the Internet to the jacket, which replicated the feeling of being stroked by its human.

 Blind Cat Hikes New Trails

-Stevie, a blind cat who hikes with her human, is back at it again blazing new trails.
-Filmmaker Patrick Corr and his cat Stevie gained a big following last year after he shot a beautiful video that showed him and his Calico kitty going on a hike in Ireland.
-He says he made the film because he wanted to capture how he truly felt about Stevie and share that with the world in a meaningful way, and he was very successful.
-Since then, Stevie's love for the outdoors has continued to grow and Patrick has made a new video of them climbing the highest peak in Ireland at 3,400 feet, a trek that took almost 6 hours.
-Even better, the pair raised more than a thousand dollars for animal charities including the shelter where he adopted Stevie about four years ago.
+Stevie, a blind cat who hikes with her human, has blazed new trails.
+Filmmaker Patrick Corr and his cat Stevie gained a big following after he shot a beautiful video that showed him and his Calico kitty going on a hike in Ireland.
+He said he made the film because he wanted to capture how he truly felt about Stevie and wanted to share that with the world in a meaningful way, and he was very successful.
+Patrick made a video of them climbing the highest peak in Ireland at 3,400 feet, a trek that took almost 6 hours.
+Even better, the pair raised more than a thousand dollars for animal charities including the shelter where he adopted Stevie from.
 See the video here.

-A 24-year-old Frenchman and his pet chicken, Monique, are currently two years in to their sailing tour around the world.
-He says he picked Monique as his traveling companion because he wanted a pet for company, and a hen needs little looking after and they also lay eggs.
-However, this hen and her guy are in love after starting their journey in the Canary Islands.
+A Frenchman and his pet chicken took it upon themselves to sail around the world.
+The man picked the chicken as his travelling companion because he wanted a pet for company, and a hen needed little looking after.
+They also lay eggs.
+However, this hen and her guy were in love after starting their journey in the Canary Islands.
 Next they visited the Caribbean then the Arctic.
-They are now headed to Alaska.
-Monique, who is sailing with her young hunky Frenchman, has a life most humans would be envious of.
+The chicken, who sailed with her young hunky Frenchman, had a life most humans would be envious of.